 Genteel + Bard is an adult-focused tour company, but they encourage you to bring your older children if they are into the spooky stories of Savannah.
 This is, in fact, the tour that even the locals love!

-You’ll tour the north side of the Historic District, learning out the stories and intrigue of the private homes in the area.
-Because the spaces are privately owned, you won’t enter the buildings but you’re certain to get the spooky scoop.
+On the American’s Most Haunted City Tour, you’ll tour the north side of the Savannah Historic District, learning about the stories and intrigue of the private homes in the area.
+Because the spaces are privately owned, you won’t enter the buildings, but you’re certain to get the spooky scoop.

 You’ll learn about how Savannah is cursed by sorceress Alice Riley and about the Ouija board seance that liberated a haunted home that was once an orphanage.
 What about the Savannah locksmith family that outsmarted a Houdini imposter?
-These stories and more will thrill you!
+I mean, you’ve just got to hear these amazing stories.

-Bring the kids to the 7pm tour, but after that it’s adults only, which is considered 18+ yrs old.
+Bring the kids to the 7 p.m. tour (it’s for all ages), but the 9:30 p.m. tour is only for people ages 16 and up.
 (Need something for everyone?
 Try their 2x daily fully-guided Bonaventure Cemetery Tours!)

 There are no tours inside of the buildings, but you’ll find awesome and horrific stories to match your stops, which include places such as Hamilton-Turner Inn, the murderous Mercer Williams House, gangster stories from The Espy House, tales from The Old Savannah Jail, and more.